Natya Shastra: Male and female actors

 The text dedicates significant number of verses on actor training, as did the Indian dramaturgy literature that arose in its wake.
-The ideal actor training, states Natyashastra, encourages self-development within the actor and raises the actor's level of consciousness, which in turn empowers him or her to express ideas from that higher state of consciousness.
+The ideal actor training, states Nāṭya Shāstra, encourages self-development within the actor and raises the actor's level of consciousness, which in turn empowers him or her to express ideas from that higher state of consciousness.
 Acting is more than physical techniques or rote recitation, it is communication through emotions and expression of embedded meaning and levels of consciousness in the underlying text.

 The actor, states the text, should understand the three Guṇas, that is Sattva, Rajas and Tamas qualities, because human lives are an interplay of these.
 The actor must feel a specific state within, to express it without.
-Thus, states Daniel Meyer-Dinkgräfe, the guidelines in Natyashastra employ the ideas in Yoga school of Hindu philosophy, with concepts mirroring asanas, pranayama and dhyana, both for actor training and the expression of higher levels of consciousness.
+Thus, states Daniel Meyer-Dinkgräfe, the guidelines in Nāṭya Shāstra employ the ideas in Yoga school of Hindu philosophy, with concepts mirroring asanas, pranayama and dhyana, both for actor training and the expression of higher levels of consciousness.

-Specific training on gestures and movements for actors, their performance and significance, are discussed in chapters 8 through 12 of the Natyashastra.
+Specific training on gestures and movements for actors, their performance and significance, are discussed in chapters 8 through 12 of the Nāṭya Shāstra.
 Chapter 24 is dedicated to females in performance arts, however other chapters on actor training include numerous verses that mention women along with men.

 The goals of art: spiritual values

-The Natyashastra and other ancient Hindu texts such as the Yajnavalkya Smriti assert that arts and music are spiritual, with the power to guide one to moksha, through empowering the concentration of mind for the liberation of the Self (soul, Atman).
-These arts are offered as alternate paths (Marga Natya or yoga), in strength similar to the knowledge of the Shrutis (Vedas and Upanishads).
-Various medieval scholars, such as the 12th-century Mitaksara and Apararka, cite Natyashastra and Bharata in linking arts to spirituality, while the text itself asserts that beautiful songs are sacred and performance arts are holy.
+The Nāṭya Shāstra and other ancient Hindu texts such as the Yajnavalkya Smriti assert that arts and music are spiritual, with the power to guide one to moksha, through strengthening the concentration of mind for the liberation of the Self (soul, Atman).
+These arts are offered as alternate paths (Marga Natya or yoga), of strength similar to knowledge of the Shrutis (Vedas and Upanishads).
+Various medieval scholars, such as the 12th-century Mitaksara and Apararka, cite Nāṭya Shāstra and Bharata in linking arts to spirituality, while the text itself asserts that beautiful songs are sacred and performance arts are holy.

-The goal of performance arts, states Natyashastra is ultimately to let the spectator experience his own consciousness, then evaluate and feel the spiritual values innate in him, and rise to a higher level of consciousness.
-The playwright, the actors and the director (conductor) all aim to transport the spectator to an aesthetic experience within him to eternal universals, to emancipate him from the mundane to creative freedom within.
+According to the Nātya Shāstra, the goal of performance arts is ultimately to let the spectator experience his own consciousness, then evaluate and feel the spiritual values innate in him, and rise to a higher level of consciousness.
+The playwright, the actors and the director (conductor) all aim to transport the spectator to an aesthetic experience of eternal universals, emancipating him from the mundane to creative freedom within.

-The function of drama and the art of theatre, as envisioned in Natyashastra states Daniel Meyer-Dinkgräfe, is to restore the human potential, man's journey of "delight at a higher level of consciousness", and a life that is enlightened.
+The function of drama and the art of theatre, as envisioned in Nāṭya Shāstra, according to Daniel Meyer-Dinkgräfe, is to restore human potential, humanity's journey of "delight at a higher level of consciousness", and a life that is enlightened.